Catering to different physical and sensory profiles

-Wouldn’t it be great if there was an activity service that catered to different physical and sensory profiles for people with learning disabilities.
+So we asked ourselves a simple question.
+Wouldn’t it be great if there was a highly engaging activity that catered to different physical and sensory profiles for people with learning disabilities.
 A service that supported staff by giving them an easy to use and engaging activities tool and that offered a structured programme to deliver better care outcomes.

 This is what the Happiness Programme has been designed to do, providing physical, cognitive and social stimulation to those with care needs through games they’ll enjoy playing.